samuelsayag/learn-vi-m-/README.md

 * `yy` will copy the whole line (just like `Y`)
 * `y$` will copy the text from the cursor until the end of the text.
 * `y0` will do the copy from the cursor to the beginning of the line.

+!!!!
+Beware !!!! the same buffer is user whether you "yank" or "delete"